 Every parent has a different threshold for frustration.
 Come up with a signal you can each use when you’ve reached yours.
 Knowing that you’re willing to step in can make your partner more comfortable taking on more responsibility.
-And letting him know that sometimes you’re at your wits’ end and need relief says that you value his support and are confident that he can care for your child.
+And letting your partner know that sometimes you’re at your wits’ end and need relief says that you value your partner’s support and are confident that your partner can care for your child.

 6. Encourage one-on-one time.

-When you see your partner taking more initiative regarding issues concerning your child, make sure he knows that you noticed.
+When you see your partner taking more initiative regarding issues concerning your child, make sure it’s clear that you noticed.
 You might say, “Homework is going so much better since you took charge,” or “Thanks for asking how therapy went today.
 It makes me feel good when we operate as a team.”
 Showing your appreciation can go a long way toward encouraging repeat performances.

 Tell us what interests you